dominicrodger/djohno/docs/installation.rst

 Supported Python and Django versions
 ------------------------------------

-Currently, djohno supports Django 1.4 and 1.5.
-Python 2.6 and 2.7 are
+Currently, djohno supports Django 1.4, 1.5, and 1.6.
+Djohno follows Django's lead in the versions of Python it supports (i.e. with Django 1.5 and 1.6, djohno will support Python 3).
-supported for Django 1.4 and 1.5, and Python 3.3 is supported for Django 1.5.